stoerr/workloglet/Specification.md

 ## Architecture

-It should consist of a script `worklog.sh` that starts the application, a Javascript file `worklog.js` that is started with node.js and a HTML file `worklog.html` that is served by `worklog.js`.
+It should consist of a script `worklog.sh` that starts the application, a JavaScript file `worklog.js` that is started with Node.js and an HTML file `worklog.html` that is served by `worklog.js`.
 It must not rely on any external libraries.
 The directory should be given as argument to worklog.sh (but with a default value of `./worklog`) and passed as argument to worklog.js.
-Use bootstrap for the UI, loaded from CDN.
+The list page is an HTML file `list.html` that is also served by `worklog.js`.
+Use Bootstrap for the UI, loaded from CDN.

-The list page is a HTML file `list.html` that is also served by `worklog.js`.
+The UI should be nicely, friendly and professional looking, with a MacOS-like silvery touch and rounded edges.